Date: 2024-09-01

 - The root cause was definitively identified: the

-/ kernel update had inadvertently removed or corrupted the network settings.
+apt upgrade/ kernel update had inadvertently removed or corrupted the network settings.

 - The root cause was definitively identified: the